 Dr. Damin Spritzer is Area Chair and Associate Professor of Organ at the University of Oklahoma and Artist-in-Residence for Cathedral Arts at the Cathedral Church of Saint Matthew in Dallas.
-Active in the Dallas and Oklahoma City Chapters of the American Guild of Organists, she also serves on committees for the Organ Historical Society, the American Guild of Organists, the Association of Anglican Musicians, and Organlive Media Foundation.
-Her doctorate is from the University of North Texas, her Master of Music from the Eastman School of Music, and her Bachelor of Music from the Oberlin Conservatory of Music.
+Formerly on faculty at the University of North Texas, she is active with the American Guild of Organists, the Organ Historical Society, the Association of Anglican Musicians, and the Organlive Media Foundation.
+She earned her Doctor of Musical Arts degree from the University of North Texas, her Master of Music from the Eastman School of Music, and her Bachelor of Music from the Oberlin Conservatory of Music.

 Damin Spritzer is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.